Mawntee/modhcart/links-and-resources.md

 - [Video: Heck Animation Overview](https://www.youtube.com/watch?v=nMHaPJ8o-Jk) - Slightly rough video, but this covers every style of animation possible with Noodle/Chroma w/ examples.
 Please, **Please** watch this last one before starting **any** animation project with Noodle or Chroma!
 Then come back to revist after getting somewhat familiar with animations.
 Thanks in advance <333

+## Mapping Scripts/Tools
+- [Swifter's ReMapper](https://github.com/Swifter1243/ReMapper) - An INSANELY overpowered and over-engineered framework for working with the Heck suite.
+Has a simplified sytanx, plenty of utilities and functions mostly based around Chroma and environment effects, including a Blender static/animation scene exporter.
+  - I HIGHLY recommend this for anyone focusing more on visuals vs. notemods.
+It requires some *minimal* coding expreience, and can be *slightly* difficult to debug due to differing syntax, but it's where I push most people to when they ask how to make these!
+- [My Mapping Template](https://github.com/Mawntee/modhcart/blob/main/Templates%20and%20Tools/Wumbo%20Modchart%20Template/1%20-%20What%20Is%20this.md) - Aimed at people who have little to no coding experience, but a decent chunk of mapping experience.
+JS based script with a majority of the Heck documentation re-written as easy copy/paste with detailed comments explaining every feature.
+Starts with a walkthrough guide that takes you from have literally zero code stuff installed, to have a dissapearing arrow effect created in ~20min.
+Also includes a lot of the basic info on game settings, workflow, and map debugging/problem solving.

-## Helpful Tools & References:
+## Other Helpful Tools & References:
 - [Equivalent Fractions Table](http://www.cleavebooks.co.uk/scol/equivf.htm) - EXTREMELY useful for timing and syncing [path animations](https://github.com/Aeroluna/Heck/wiki/Animation#assignpathanimation) along with the the games base jump animations/bpm.
 - [Easings Examples](https://easings.net/) - Showcase of many available easing types -> only ones missing are "easeStep" (sudden snap from A to B) and "easeLinear" (relatively useless / is the default animation type when left undefined)
 - [RegExr](https://regexr.com/) - Helpful tool to check if your regex lookup (for environment stuff) is scorrect.
 - [Kivals Mapping Utility](https://kivalevan.me/BeatSaber-MappingUtility/) - I mostly use this for the NJS calculator, but it has many other tools such as: Effective BPM & Time Precision, Color Picker/Exporter, Score Calculator, Diff SPS Difference, In-game Diff Label Generator, and a Random Pattern Generator
-- [Swifter's ReMapper](https://github.com/Swifter1243/ReMapper) - An INSANELY overpowered and over engineered framework for working with the Heck suite.
-Has a simplified sytanx, plenty of utilities and functions mostly based around Chroma and environment effects, including a Blender static/animation scene exporter.
-  - I HIGHLY recommend this for anyone focusing more on visuals vs. notemods.
-It requires some *minimal* coding expreience, and can be *slightly* difficult to debug due to differing syntax, but it's where I push most people to when they ask how to make these!

 ## Map/Script examples:
 NOTE: Most of these are old V2 and outdated, but many of the concepts (other than fake notes/syntax) still apply to modern modcharting.